andeersg/generator-simple-gulp-scss/README.md

-# generator-drupal-module
+# generator-simple-gulp-scss

-This is a small Yeoman generator to create a Drupal module.
+This is a small Yeoman generator to create a simple workflow with gulp and scss.

-For now it creates .info-file, .module-file and .install-file with a couple of hooks that are pretty common.

-## Generated file structure:

-    Modulefolder
-      |- modulename.info
-      |- modulename.install
-      |- modulename.module
-      |- templates
+It creates a simple folder structure and a gulpfile.

+After install you must type npm install to get started.